Battleship (game): History

-In 1967 Milton Bradley introduced a version of the game that used plastic boards and pegs.
-Conceived by Ed Hutchins, play was on pegboards using miniature plastic ships.
+Around 1964, Hasbro employee Ronald A. Brehio created a wooden pegboard version of the board game and pitched it to company executives, who rejected Brehio’s pitch and confiscated the game.
+Hasbro may have sold the rights to Milton Bradley, because in 1967 Milton Bradley published a version of the game that used plastic pegboards and miniature plastic ships.
 In 1977, Milton Bradley also released a computerized Electronic Battleship, a pioneering microprocessor-based toy, capable of generating various sounds.
 Electronic Battleship was designed by Dennis Wyman and Bing McCoy.
 It was followed in 1989 by Electronic Talking Battleship.
 In 2008, an updated version of Battleship was released, using hexagonal tiles.
 In the updated version, each player's board contains several islands on which "captured man" figurines can be placed.
 Ships may be placed only around the islands, and only in the player's half of the board.
 When the movie Battleship was released, the board game reverted to the original 1967 style.
 The 2008 updated version is still available as Battleship Islands.

 Battleship was one of the earliest games to be produced as a computer game, with a version being released for the Z80 Compucolor in 1979.
 Many computer editions of the game have been produced since.
 In Clubhouse Games for the Nintendo DS, Battleship is known as Grid Attack.
 It is played on a 7×7 grid, and includes slight variations, such as four-player gameplay, and various ship sizes and shapes.
 Versions of Battleship appear as applications on numerous social networking services.